Aa126806/LinkForge/README.md

 # LinkForge - Web Crawler

-A Python web crawler that discovers and maps all links on a website.
+Intelligent website crawler for comprehensive link discovery and site mapping Powerful Python-based web crawler that systematically explores websites, extracts all accessible links, and generates detailed site maps.

 ## What it does